ledy-ccl/cs348-hw4/aux_readme_1.md

 The KB supports two main interfaces for now:

-- `Assert`: Adds facts to the KB
+- `Assert`: Adds facts to the KB.
 - `Ask`: Asks queries and returns a list of bindings for facts.

 ## Starter code

 We provide you five files with code, details of which are described at the end of this writeup:

-- `main.py`: Contains code for testing the KB, which will be implemented as the `KnowledgeBase` class
+- `main.py`: Contains code for testing the KB, which will be implemented as the `KnowledgeBase` class.
-- `student_code.py`: Contains the `KnowledgeBase` class and is where you will be writing code
+- `student_code.py`: Contains the `KnowledgeBase` class and is where you will be writing code.
 - `logical_classes.py`: Contains classes for each type of logical component, e.g., `Fact`, `Rule`, etc.
-- `util.py`: Contains several useful helper functions
+- `util.py`: Contains several useful helper functions.
 - `read.py`: Contains functions that read statements from files or terminal.
 (You won't need to read/explore this file.)

 There are also two data files that contain the facts and rules to be inserted into the KB: